user-edit10 Sep 2022

 If an investor wants to participate in the commodity market, he must understand how to trade in a commodity exchange.

-A commodity exchange is an exchange or a physical center that regulates & compels the rules and regulations for trading standardized commodity and investment-related products.
+A commodity exchange is an exchange or a physical centre that regulates & compels the rules and regulations for trading standardized commodity and investment-related products.

 Indian commodity exchanges include the following types: